True Elegance Starts With a Single Kernel of Rice.

 As America's number-one sake company, Takara Sake USA is more than an imported sake store — we're our own national product of unique American sake that’s combined with Japanese tradition.
 Established in 1983 in Berkeley, California, we’ve brought centuries-old experience, knowledge and tried-and-true tradition from Japan, using it to develop our own American production method.
 Today, we pride ourselves on blending an ancient tradition with progressive, modern technology.
 The result is the highest degree of quality and success in our original sake.

 While high-quality premium Junmai sake is our key focus, we also produce original flavored sake, mirin (gourmet seasoning sake), plum wine and malt beverages such as J POP.
 Additionally, we import carefully selected Junmai sake and Shochu (distilled spirits) from Japan.
 What’s more, we are a prominent source of industrial scale sake and mirin in America, as well.
-Our Radio Controlled Helicopter with Tough-Cam New and sealed in box website is an excellent place to learn about and purchase the various products we offer.
+Our U.S. TRIAL COLOR PROOFS 15T5TC4 (ID # 80458) website is an excellent place to learn about and purchase the various products we offer.

 About Sake Making Process

 Sake is a national drink of Japan and also a window into the extraordinary spirit of Japanese craftsmanship and intricate layers of Japan’s culture.
 Takara Sake USA inherited such spirit and tradition, and we have successfully managed to adapt and adjust to the local climate and ingredients of California to provide freshly brewed premium sake for the American market today.